Feb 2019: We are all losing out on access to bus services due to SCC’s recent budget decision to stop funding roadside timetables.

 So why does this matter?
 The issue is one of equality.
 If you are unable to use your bus pass and are entitled to one, you can swap your entitlement for (I think) £100.00 of travel vouchers annually.
 This is useful if you are eg so disabled you cannot access buses, and therefore cannot make use of them.

 However in the situation where a bus pass holder is not offered any local buses, they may be very enthusiastic users.
 This decision means such people have to choose between the vouchers for very local transport- and a bus pass that can be used on every scheduled bus service going throughout the UK, but not locally.
 If you have a bus pass in Woodbridge you cannot use it to travel to many parts of Suffolk.

 These two linked budget decisions therefore represent a huge loss specifically to elderly and disabled rural people with few transport choices – either financially, or in terms of transport freedom.

-Only an administration which has no understanding or reliance on a bus pass would have considered or enacted it…
+Only an administration which has no understanding or reliance on a bus or bus pass would have considered or enacted it…